 For example, if you photograph a water scene, compose one-third water and two-thirds sky or vice versa.
 This depends on which part of the photo you want to focus on.

 Of course, you can use these two rules together.
 This makes the photo composition much more interesting and well thought out.

 When it comes to the golden ratio vs the rule of thirds, the decision depends on what you photograph.

 Use the Rule of Thirds to Add Interest to a Minimal Scene

-As a general rule, the rule of thirds is best used for the most minimal scenes.
+In general, the rule of thirds is best for most minimal scenes.
 These scenarios don’t have much distraction in terms of depth and alignment.
 You won’t find many different subjects in the middle ground or background.

 What if your focal point clearly emphasizes one specific subject?
-Then it’s worth placing it at an intersecting point of a nine grid.
+In that case, it’s worth placing it at an intersecting point of a nine-grid.
 These would include simple portraits or images of one object.

 Use the Golden Ratio to Emphasize Movement

 Using the golden ratio concept, you move the viewer’s eyes along the line.
 Then their eyes rest on the end of the spiral.
-This is best used for travel images where many things happen in the scene.
+This is best used for travel images where many things are happening in the scene.
 They could be people, buildings, and other subjects or objects.